|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 "A Commonwealth Secondary School Diploma may be issued to any Pennsylvania resident who does not possess a secondary school diploma and who is at least 18 years of age upon presentation of evidence of full matriculation and the satisfactory completion of a minimum of one full year or 30 semester hours of study at an accredited institution of postsecondary education located in the United States."

 Some homeschoolers take college classes (often at a community college) during the high school years which may help them to qualify for this option.
 (It is unclear to me whether dual enrollment courses will count, because of the "full matriculation" requirement.)
 If you won’t have enough credits for this diploma at the end of high school, please note that you may want to think ahead about how/if you will qualify for PHEAA funding for the freshman year of college.

 You will of course need to get into college in the first place.
 For this, you may need transcripts or other records of your high school work.

 You may wish to consider one of PA's cyber charter public schools.
 In this case, you will be enrolled in a public school, and will not legally be considered a home educated student.
-In these schools, the work is done at home, much like a traditional correspondance school, rather than attending a school in-person.
+In these schools, the work is usually done at home, much like a traditional correspondance school, rather than attending a school in-person.
 Obviously, this has pros and cons to consider.
 See my Public Cyber-Charter Schools page for more info and a list of public cyber-charters.

 If you are considering private school, you should start looking in the spring of 7th grade, narrow down choices in the fall of 8th grade, and take entrance exams around December of 8th grade.
 Many schools host open houses for prospective stdents in the spring and fall.
 Having experience homeschooling can help you look beyond the hype and pick the school that is the best fit for your child.